 - 1 1/2 cups cooked or canned drained and rinsed chickpeas

 - 1 1/2 cups diced ripe tomatoes

 - 2 teaspoons grated fresh or jarred ginger

 - 1/2 teaspoon each: ground cumin coriander, turmeric and salt

 - 1/2 cup golden raisins or finely chopped dried apricots

 - 1/3 cup minced fresh parsley

 - 1/2 cup sliced or slivered toasted almonds

-To serve, arrange the couscous on the outer edge of a large serving platter.
+- To serve, arrange the couscous on the outer edge of a large serving platter.
 Pour vegetable mixture in the center, then sprinkle with the garnishes.
-Let each guest place a mound of couscous on his or her dinner plate and top it with the vegetable mixture.
+Let each guest place a mound of couscous on their dinner plate and top it with the vegetable mixture.